Azure/Hadoop-Migrations/docs/storm/migration-approach.md

 #### Monitor the Topology

-Storm provides a web interface for working with running topologies, and is included on your HDInsight cluster.

 Use the following steps to monitor the topology using the Storm UI:

 1. To display the Storm UI, open a web browser to https://CLUSTERNAME.domain.net/stormui.
 Replace CLUSTERNAME with the name of your cluster.